Prolapse Physiotherapy Treatment Rehabilitation in London, at Home or at the Practice, London Clapham SW4, Moorgate EC2, Belgravia Westminster SW1

 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.

-What Can I Expect from Prolapse Physiotherapy Treatment?
+What Can I Expect from Prolapse Physiotherapy Treatment in London?

 After an initial assessment, our physiotherapists will use a wide range of techniques, from pelvic floor rehabilitation to hypopressive gymnastics, to allow you recover in a fast and safe way.
 They will teach you how to identify you pelvic floor muscles and how to tighten them in order to support your pelvic organs during daily activities.
 They will also teach you a range of exercises you can perform on your own between sessions, to speed up your recovery and maintain long term results.